There is much to tell.

 Space for character.

-Each grape is a microcosm of time and origin.
-It is this pure and unmistakable expression, that is essential for us to hold on to in the cellar.
-Through patience and minimal interference, an experience of generations, we give each wine space to develop its individually shaped character.
-It is, how it grew.
+We recognize the microcosm of time and origin that is in every grape.
+It is this pure and unmistakable taste that we want to express.
+That is why we approach every wine with the necessary restraint, with patience and and with the experience we have accumulated over generations.
+We give each wine space to develop its individually shaped character.
+It simply is, how it grew.

-Artisanality is the center of our work.
-It allows for a mindful accompaniment along every step of the natural metamorphosis of wine.
-Thus, we harvest and carefully select each grape by hand, as it has always been done.
-In the cellar the berries are left to soak in their juice for several hours to extract the fine aroma from the skins.
+Tradition and artisanality are the foundation of our work.
+The countless handles and the attention to detail are what makes our wines unique and personal.
+We harvest and carefully select the grapes by hand, as it has always been done.
+It marks the first step of a metamorphosis, which we have been accompanying for almost two centuries.
+In the cellar we seperate the berries from the stems, slightly crush them and leave them to soak in their juice for several hours to extract the fine aroma from the skins.
 We then press them very gently, with the lowest possible pressure.
 Wild & cultured yeast from our Kamptal vineyards starts the fermentation process.
 Everything finds its own pace.
-We are mindful, observe and taste.
+We are attentive, observe and taste.
+We always allow old knowledge to flow into our work.
 Each wine is given extended lees contact, promoting its texture and persistence.
-A spontaneous malolactic fermentation is never blocked but allowed to occur naturally.
-All of this gives them a unique dimension of texture and depth.
+Malolactic fermentation is never blocked but allowed to occur naturally (spontaneous).
+All of this gives our wines a unique dimension of texture and depth.

-You can feel a kind of deceleration in our very old wine cellar.
-It has been carved out of the loess by hand.
-It's filled with living history and a unique scent.
+You feel a kind of deceleration in our old wine cellar.
+It has been carved out of the loess by hand, is filled with living history and a unique scent.
 The winding cave gives space to stainless-steel tanks, traditional acacia barrels and a few small oak barrels.
 Time and tranquility allow our wines to grow and unfold freely.
 All of them age on the lees for several months before we bottle them, taking advantage of the beneficial properties of high atmospheric pressure and the waxing moon.
-Some wines get more time.
-Several years.
+Some wines will rest here for a very long time.
+For several years.
 Like our Familienreserve, a wine that seamlessly follows a tradition that has already been maintained by our ancestors.